AlmuHS/Pendrive_Reminder_Nano/README.md

 This uninstall can be done while the program is running, even if there are any lock enabled.

-The uninstaller also will break all lock that has been set in the system, allowing a correctly shutdown.
+The uninstaller also will break all locks that have been set in the system, allowing a correctly shutdown.

 This uninstaller will not remove the dependency packages previously installed.